PHOTOGRAPHY: JEREMIE WARSHAFSKY (home) and VALERIE WILCOX (portrait)

-Erin had a walk-through of such a home as co-founder of style-and-culture website Coveteur.
+Erin had a walk-though of such a home as co-founder of style-and-culture website Coveteur.
 Among the more than 500 international style-setters she interviewed in their homes was Canadian stylist Karla Welch.
-“Her Los Angles house blew me away,” Kleinberg says.
+“Her Los Angles house blew me away,” Erin says.
 “It felt so chic and modern, so open and airy, yet also cottagey and rustic.
 I wanted to recreate all those things in my own home.”

 After a long search, the couple finally found a promising property with a large lot.
 The neighbourhood was a familiar one for Mickey, who had lived nearby as a child.
 But at 800 square feet, the “cute cottage” was impossibly small.
 While pondering options, they moved into Erin’s old room at her parents’ home in nearby Richmond Hill, newborn baby in tow, for more than a year.